calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 - the chance that the kicker misses the goal posts horizontally, i.e. he kicks too far left or right
 - the chance that the kick comes up short

-Thus, the probability $p$ is the joint probability of:
+The probability $p$ of making the goal is the joint probability of:

 `P(Kick is within the required angle) * P(Kick is not short)`